 In 1811 Dublin saw it’s first Mozart opera, Cosi fan tutte.
 Excerpts from other Mozart operas were also performed around this time.
 Later in 1819 Mozart’s, Don Giovanni, and Le Nozze di Figaro were performed in Italian in Dublin.

-Renowned Performers visit Dublin – Catalani, Pasta, Thalberg, Pagannini, Liszt and others
+Renowned Performers visit Dublin – Catalani, Pasta, Thalberg, Paganini, Liszt and others

 In 1807 Angelica Catalani, one of Italy’s most renowned and highest paid sopranos first arrived in Dublin to give a series of concerts at the Rotunda.
 She also visited Cork.
 Catalani returned several times after that making her final visit in 1829.